Search Knowledge Base by Keyword

 For more information on Semi-Automated Extraction and Modification, view this article here.

-After you’ve finished your modeling process in EdgeWise it’s time to Export.
+After you have finished your modeling process in EdgeWise, you are ready to Export.
 For Revit, use the Export to Revit button.
 All other export options, STEP and COE are available under the Export drop-down menu.

 Make sure to take advantage of the Smart Points export option.
 Smart Points allows you to export point data only associated with your modeled objects.
 This option is great for finding doors and other objects in deliverable software.